 If the roots of your upper wisdom teeth lie close enough to the wall of one of your nasal sinuses, your sinus wall could be perforated during the operation.
 If that happens, you would notice bleeding through your nose after the surgery.
 Call your dentist, who can advise you on how to care for it until it heals.
 Your dentist may want to perform a minor post-operative surgical procedure to close the hole.
 In rare cases, the wall between the tooth and the sinus can be so delicate that attempts at extraction cause the tooth or a piece of the tooth to be displaced into the sinus.
 If this happens, the piece or tooth should be surgically removed to prevent later sinus infections.

 The degree of risk of complications varies from patient to patient and increases greatly with age.
 If you are over age 25 or 30 when the impacted teeth are removed, you have a greater chance of complications, because of the increased density and reduced flexibility of the bone.
-If you have the tooth extraction before their roots are completely formed, the risk of complications is usually minimal.
+If you have your wisdom teeth removed before their roots are completely formed, the risk of complications is usually minimal.
 The position of the teeth in the jaw and the difficulty of the surgery also affect the degree of risk.
-Links to related information in this website:

 This content was written by Dr. David Hall